 Wellness Add-ons | $10-$30 |

-- Hip dysplasia in larger breeds
+- enlarged hips in bigger breeds

 Deductible | Reimbursement Level | Monthly Premium |